avetisk/prompt-git-status/README.md

 # Description
 Basic git status for prompt

+**DEPRECATED!!!*

+Use https://github.com/avetisk/zsh-git-prompt instead.
+This new version is written in python, using libgit2, and thus is blazing fast compared to the node version (mainly because node takes too much time to start).

 # Custom format
 Default format is made for ZSH, but you can easily make you own for BASH, KSH, etc.